Servings: 8-10 serving(s)

 Cooking time: 45 minutes

-Last week I finally understood the old saying, “As easy as apple pie.”
+I finally understand the old saying, “As easy as apple pie.”

 I love apple pie but I can’t say I’d ever consider it “easy”.
 Not that apple pie is really difficult to make but there is pastry to be made and chilled and rolled and crimped.
 Swedish Apple Pie, however, is different.
 It really is simple.
 It’s a bit like a “dump it” cake in that you simply mix the topping ingredients in a pot, pour it over the apples and bake.
 The result is a rich and delicious pie that is really quite effortless.

-This is a slightly adapted version of a recipe that my mom discovered in a Hannaford Fresh Magazine on a trip to Maine last year.
-It was on the very last page, submitted by a reader.
+This is an adaptation of a recipe that my mom discovered in a Hannaford Fresh Magazine on a trip to Maine a while back.
+It was submitted by a reader.

 We have been baking Swedish Apple Pie with local Cortland apples but any good pie apples will do.
 Be sure to use a deep-dish pie plate.